rauletepawa/Species_Distribution_Modeling/readme.md

 FL is the best option to train our CNN as it also takes into account class imbalance and makes more focus on those samples that are more difficult to classify (classes where the model tend to  underperform) by downscaling the importance of the most common classes.

-As it is shown in [this paper](https://arxiv.org/pdf/1708.02002), the large class imbalance encountered during training of dense detectors **overwhelms** the cross entropy loss. **Easily classified negatives** comprise the majority of the loss and **dominate the gradient**.
+As it is shown in [Tsung-Yi Lin, 2018](https://arxiv.org/pdf/1708.02002), the large class imbalance encountered during training of dense detectors **overwhelms** the cross entropy loss. **Easily classified negatives** comprise the majority of the loss and **dominate the gradient**.
 While α balances the importance of positive/negative examples, it does not differentiate between easy/hard examples.

 **Balanced Focal Loss formula**